Updated 18th May 2020

 During these unprecedented times and looking to the future when Scotland does begin to recover from the coronavirus outbreak, Sports Councils and ClubSport networks have a hugely important and significant role to play at a local level.
 We are working hard to support our members, providing advice and guidance where we can.
-Below is a summary of actions we have taken this week:
+Below is a summary of actions we have taken most recently:

 We appreciate that our members will have concerns about the impact of the ongoing coronavirus pandemic.
-For the latest Scottish Government information please use this link.
+For the latest Scottish Government information, including today's update on symptoms, please use this link.

 We wish our members well during this difficult time.

 Welcome to Scottish ClubSport, the new identity for the Scottish Assocation of Local Sports Councils (SALSC).

 Expanding on the nature and unique structure of sports councils Scottish ClubSport is committed to growing the foundations put in place over the last 40 years by SALSC.
 The evolution of a national and local structure relevant to the sporting landscape of today will see sports councils embrace new opportunities and a modernised clubsport framework, engage knowledge and empower sports networks to work together at a local level.

 Scottish ClubSport has identified priority areas, they are:

 - Advocacy Activity